prof18/kmp-framework-bundler/README.md

 ## Sample Project

 To see the plugin in action, I've published [a little sample project](https://github.com/prof18/kmp-framework-bundler-test-project).
 This project will publish a FatFramework to: https://github.com/prof18/fat-framework-cocoa-repo-test and an XCFramework to https://github.com/prof18/xcframework-cocoa-repo-test/tree/main.
-The framework are imported on the [FrameworkTest](https://github.com/prof18/FrameworkTest) iOS project.
+The framework are imported in the [FrameworkTest](https://github.com/prof18/FrameworkTest) iOS project.

 ## Migration from KMP FatFramework Cocoa